silksil/NOTES-CHEATSHEET/javascript-concepts.md

 ### Difference property, key and value
-he term property (also: attribute, less common or even used for different things in JS) usually refers to the key/value pair that describes a member of an object.
+The term property (also: attribute, less common or even used for different things in JS) usually refers to the key/value pair that describes a member of an object.
 While, especially when used with a specific identifier (key), it often refers to the whole combination, it can also denote the value of that member.
 It does usually not mean the identifier itself.

 When people try to be accurate, they distinguish between "property" (the whole thing, part of an object), "property name" (the string used as the key) and "property value" (the stored data).